-High school enrollment for the fall semester will remain open until the cap is met.
-Students enrolling after August 9th will begin school the Monday following completion of the enrollment process.
-Enrollment approvals for the second semester will begin November 15th and will remain open until January 4th, 2023, at which time the cap will be reviewed for waitlist status.
+High school enrollment for the fall semester will remain open until the cap is met, with a short pause for State Assessment windows.
 All students enrolling during this period will begin school on the following Monday once enrollment is complete.
 Students should continue attending the school in which they are currently enrolled until their first day of school with ARVA.